 Thanks to the ongoing support of our Township Commissioners, our sponsors, and our volunteers, the HYBA has emerged as a leader in youth baseball in Central Pennsylvania.
 Our Township Recreation Department actively supports HYBA programs and helps us to maintain some of the finest baseball facilities in the region.
 With our wonderful combination of committed young players, community support, and volunteer spirit, our association will build upon the tradition of Hampden Youth Baseball for years to come!

-HYBA to continue Code Of Conduct requirements for all Members.
-HYBA baseball programs continue to provide positive experiences for our members!
+HYBA baseball programs continue to provide positive experiences for our players.
 The HYBA Board of Directors calls on all adult members to build on the positive examples you have set for our players through continued emphasis on respect, responsibility, and sportsmanship.
 In support of this effort, the HYBA Code of Conduct provides guiding principles for participating in youth baseball programs.
 Please click here to review the HYBA Code of Conduct which is a permanent part of our playing rules.

-Coaching volunteers must provide government issued photo identification, and complete a Little League Volunteer Application.
-This form may be accessed via the following link: Little League Volunteer Application The association will pay for conducting background checks.
+Coaching volunteers must provide government issued photo identification and complete a Little League Volunteer Application.
+HYBA will cover any fees associated with background checks.

 In addition, recent changes in legislation (HB 1276 or Act 15) require that all volunteers who come in contact with youth are required to obtain background checks.
 The Act (effective July 1, 2015) provides for a waiver of fees for criminal record checks conducted for volunteers who are required by the Act to obtain them.
 If you would like to volunteer you will need to obtain these certifications as soon as possible.
 You may complete the process online to receive some of your results immediately.
 Regardless of other background checks that you may have completed, ALL prospective volunteers must obtain the following certifications at this time (note that upon completion your background certifications will be valid for sixty months):